singleballplay/picam/README.md

 Grab the latest Raspbian "lite" image from https://www.raspberrypi.org/downloads/raspbian/.
 At the momemnt the current version is 2017-11-29-raspbian-stretch-lite.zip.
 Unzip it locally so you have access to the .img file.
 Follow the instructions to format the disk with the image so you have a fresh operating system.

-Remount the micro sd card and make the following changes:
+Remount the micro sd card and make the following changes (your path may be different to the boot and rootfs directories):

 - Create an empty ssh file in the boot partition to enable ssh access to the pi.
 You should see two paritions rootfs and boot.

     ```